comportnx/compack-mods/README.md

 (The explored zone is a rectangle with its edges placed at the furthest points you've traveled in each cardinal direction)

+Reading a phonebook also lets you look up the location of various nearby businesses.
+The target is revealed and a quest marker generated.

 ### Simplified Transport

-`Adds a large crate that can fit in a cargo compartment.`
+`Adds a large crate that can fit in a cargo compartment or be installed as a vehicle part.`

 Adds a large 1200L capacity crate that only has a 500L footprint so it can fit in a vehicle cargo compartment.

 This helps with transporting large items like fridges that wouldn't normally fit in a cargo compartment, or alternatively lots of smaller items.

+It can also be installed directly on a vehicle frame.

 ### Context Coding: More item information